5.7. Focus Methods¶

 Ray Weighted RMS

-Additional weights \(w_i\) can be attributed to each ray.
+Additional weights \(w_i\) can be assigned to each ray.
 By choosing the ray power as weights, the power-weighted RMS spot size is obtained:

 Position Weighted RMS